Health and Safety

 *Note 1: these maximum times apply to car drivers.
 They do not replace the regulatory requirements applicable to bus and truck drivers.

 *Note 2: University-related travel (e.g. by plane) is included in the computation of maximum drive-and-work times.
 Therefore, when returning from an overseas work trip, you may exceed these times if you drive back from the airport without an appropriate rest period beforehand.
-Organise in advance to be picked up from the airport, or take the shuttle bus and a taxi to get home.
+In such cases, consider organising in advance to be picked up from the airport, or taking a combination of public transport and taxi to get home.

 |H.||Managing the effects of alcohol||Driver||